crate/crate-jdbc/docs/index.rst

 Contributions
 =============
-The CrateDB legacy JDBC driver library is an open source project, and is managed on GitHub.
+The CrateDB JDBC driver library is an open source project, and is managed on GitHub.
 Every kind of contribution, feedback, or patch, is much welcome. `Create an issue`_ or submit a patch if you think we should include a new feature, or to report or fix a bug.